iosdevzone/BitcoinOSXXcodeproj/README.md

 # Caveats

-This projects assumes that all external dependencies (e.g. Berkeley DB, boost and libevent) are in their default locations as installed by homebrew.
+This projects assumes that all external dependencies (e.g. `Berkeley DB`, `boost` and `libevent`) are in their default locations as installed by `homebrew`.
 If this is not the case, you will need to modify the project to point to the correct locations.
 This is an incredibly tedious process.